-Connect runs ‘Play and Chat’ sessions facilitated by early childhood staff in a number of locations across the Blue Mountains and into Penrith – the schedule for playgroups can be found by clicking here.
-Playgroups include ‘Play and Chat’, ‘Craft in the Park’ and a special Dad’s playgroup.
+Connect runs ‘Play and Chat’ sessions facilitated by early childhood staff in a number of locations across the Blue Mountains and into Penrith.
+Playgroups include ‘Play and Chat’, ‘Craft in the Park’ and a Dad’s playgroup.
 All are an ideal place for babies, toddlers and children to learn and develop through play.

 Heatherbrae is located at 1 Benang Street in Lawson, the historic house located behind Lawson Hotel.
-It provides informal play and chat for children, babies and their parents and carers, with comfortable chairs, as well as tea and coffee in a relaxed environment.
-We are open Monday to Thursday 9.30-4.00pm and Friday 9.30-1.00pm for play dough, painting, free play, stories, music, Toy Library borrowing.
+It provides informal play and chat for children, babies and their parents and carers, with comfortable chairs, friendly faces and tea and coffee in a relaxed environment.
+We are open Monday to Thursday 9.30-3.00pm and Friday 9.30-12.30pm for play dough, painting, free play, stories, music, Toy Library borrowing.

 Children and their families have the opportunity to experience the school environment gradually before starting Kindergarten.
 They are also introduced to community agencies that may provide them with information or services to help their child with any issues that might act as a barrier to successful transition.